mathiser/RadDeploy/README.md

 ### Status
 - 0: Pending Flow (waiting to be executed)
-- 1: Running Flow
+- 1: Flow is being scheduled
+- 2: Flow is running
-- 2: Finished Flow (but not yet sent to destinations)
+- 3: Flow finished (but not yet sent to destinations)
-- 3: Sending output files
+- 4: Sending output files
-- 4: Sent output files
+- 5: Sent output files
 - 400: Failed

 In the table settings, these status codes can be mapped to human readable strings.

+# Firewall
+If you are using a firewall, you should make sure that the SCP and SCU ports are open.
+By defaults they are 10000 and 10005